tonypconway/tonypconway.github.io/baseline/README.md

 ## [`csv/manifest.json`](csv/manifest.json)

 A JSON object that contains the `lastModified` date for the CSVs in the folder.
-The CSVs are regenerated daily using the latest version of `browser-compat-data` and the last 7 days of new user agents from [useragents.io](http://useragents.io).
+The CSVs are regenerated daily using the latest version of `browser-compat-data` and the content of [`downstream-browsers.json`](downstream-browsers/downstream-browsers.json).

 ## [`downstream-browsers/downstream-browsers.json`](downstream-browsers/downstream-browsers.json)